 Restaurant Cooks: These cooks for at specialty restaurants (Steakhouse, Greek, Japanese) and prepare a wide selection of individual dishes.
 Some restaurant cooks may order supplies, set menu prices, and plan the daily menu.

 Next, you need to elaborate on the industry experience you have gained.
 Cooks exist in many different settings, including fast-food outlets, restaurants, cafeterias, businesses, hospitals, military services, and private households.
-The types of industry areas you have worked on needs to be included both in the summary at the top of your resume, as well as within each position description.
+The types of industry areas you have worked on needs to be included both in the summary at the top of your resume, and within each position description.

 *Cool Tip for a stellar resume